sourcehut-mirrors/drewdevault.com/content/blog/2025-03-17-Stop-externalizing-your-costs-on-me.md

 date: 2025-03-17
 ---

+*This blog post is expressing personal experiences and opinions and doesn't reflect any official policies of SourceHut.*

 Over the past few months, instead of working on our priorities at SourceHut, I have spent anywhere from 20-100% of my time in any given week mitigating hyper-aggressive LLM crawlers at scale.
 This isn't the first time SourceHut has